arafhossain/React-Youtube-Player/README.md

+# Youtube Player
 This project is a Youtube player built on JavaScript's Reactjs framework.
 It searches the Youtube database using Youtube's provided API and returns the first five videos matching that query.
-The default landing page displays results and the first video returned from the query: 'wild west movies'.
+The initial landing page displays results and the first video returned from the default query: 'wild west movies'.

 Currently hosted on gh pages: https://arafhossain.github.io/React-Youtube-Player/
 - - -